ImJohnMDaniel/sfdx-toolbox-package-utils/messages/toolbox.package.dependencies.install.md

 If 'All' is specified, then all packages specified in package dependencies are installed, regardless of if the version already is installed in the org.
 If 'Delta' is specified, then only packages that differ from what is installed in the org will be installed.

+# flags.no-precheck.summary

+Bypass the pre-check of the target org and force install all packages.

+# flags.no-precheck.description

+Allows the command to bypass the pre-check of the target org and force install all packages even if they are already installed.

 # flags.installation-key.summary

 Installation key for key-protected packages

 # flags.installation-key.description

-Installation key for key-protected packages in the key:value format of SubscriberPackageVersionId:Key
+Installation key for key-protected packages in the key:value format of SubscriberPackageVersionId:Key.
+Specify multiple "--installation-key" flags for more than one key

 # flags.no-prompt.summary